-AVTAA requires an applicant to work with a board certified doctor (preferably a boarded anesthesiologist, surgeon or criticalist) or VTS (preferably anesthesia or ECC) throughout the application process.
-Please present this letter to the board certified doctor or VTS who will be assisting you through the process.
-This letter must be dated and signed by the board certified doctor or VTS and applicant as proof that the letter was read.
-Save this letter as yourfirstname.lastname.agreement.
+AVTAA requires an applicant to work with a board certified doctor (preferably an anesthesiologist, surgeon or criticalist), board eligible doctor (completed a three year residency but has not passed the certifying examination) or VTS (preferably anesthesia, surgery or ECC) throughout the application process.
+Please present this letter to the board certified doctor, board eligible doctor or VTS who will be assisting you through the process.
+This letter must be signed and dated by the selected individual and applicant as proof that the letter was read.
+Scan this letter after it is signed and dated by both parties and save as vourfirstname.lastname.agreement.
 This document can be saved as .doc(x) or .pdf.